nullivex/ah-wiki/core/Initializers.md

+# Initializers

 initializers are run before your server boots.
-Here is where you include any new modules or add custom code which you want to be availalbe to all the rest of your actionHero server.
+Here is where you include any new modules or add custom code which you want to be available to all the rest of your actionHero server.

-Initializers are loaded alpabetically.
+Initializers are loaded alphabetically on most systems, but by paste-updated on some `*nixes`.

 ## Format